milanav/RPP-online-hep-info/content.md

 # Particle Data Group (PDG) resources

 * **Review of Particle Physics (RPP):**
     A comprehensive report on the fields of particle physics and related areas of cosmology and astrophysics, including both review articles and a compilation/evaluation of data on particle properties.
 The review section includes articles, tables and plots on a wide variety of theoretical and experimental topics of interest to particle physicists and astrophysicists.
-The particle properties section provides tables of published measurements as well as the Particle Data Group's best values and limits for particle properties such as masses, widths, lifetimes, and branching fractions, as well as an extensive summary of searches for hypothetical particles.
+The particle properties section provides tables of published measurements as well as the Particle Data Group's best values and limits for particle properties, such as masses, widths, lifetimes, and branching fractions, as well as an extensive summary of searches for hypothetical particles.
 RPP is published as a large book every two years, with partial updates made available once each year on the web.

-    All the contents of the book version of RPP are available online: <http://pdg.lbl.gov>
+    All the contents of the book version of RPP are available online at: <http://pdg.lbl.gov>

-    The printed book can be ordered: <http://pdg.lbl.gov/2019/html/receive_our_products.html>
+    The printed book can be ordered at: <http://pdg.lbl.gov/2019/html/receive_our_products.html>

-    Of historical interest is the complete RPP collection which can be found online: <http://pdg.lbl.gov/rpp-archive/> <http://library.cern/PDG_publications/review_particle_physics>
+    Of historical interest is the complete RPP collection which can be found online at: <http://pdg.lbl.gov/rpp-archive/> <http://library.cern/PDG_publications/review_particle_physics>

 * **Particle Physics booklet:**
     An abridged version of the Review of Particle Physics, available as a pocket-sized 250-page booklet.
 It is one of the most useful summaries of physics data.
 The booklet contains an abbreviated set of reviews and the summary tables from the most recent edition of the Review of Particle Physics.

-    The PDF file of the booklet can be downloaded: <http://pdg.lbl.gov/current/booklet.pdf>
+    The PDF file of the booklet can be downloaded at: <http://pdg.lbl.gov/current/booklet.pdf>

-    The printed booklet can be ordered: <http://pdg.lbl.gov/2019/html/receive_our_products.html>
+    The printed booklet can be ordered at: <http://pdg.lbl.gov/2019/html/receive_our_products.html>

 * **PDGLive:**
     A web application for browsing the contents of the PDG database that contains the information published in the Review of Particle Physics.
 It allows one to navigate to a particle of interest, see a summary of the information available, and then proceed to the detailed information published in the Review of Particle Physics.
-Data entries are directly linked to the corresponding bibliographic information in INSPIRE. <http://pdglive.lbl.gov>
+Data entries are directly linked to the corresponding bibliographic information on INSPIRE. <http://pdglive.lbl.gov>

 * **Computer-readable files:**
     Data files that can be downloaded from the PDG include tables of particle masses and widths, PDG Monte Carlo particle numbers, and cross-section data.
 The files are updated with each new edition of the Review of Particle Physics. <http://pdg.lbl.gov/current/html/computer_read.html>